mfarook2/PCA/pca-path-metrics/readme.md

 **PCA Metrics Collector**

 This script fetches TWAMP session and interface metrics from the Cisco Provider Connectivity Assurance (PCA) API.
+Refer to the API docs for full field definitions.
+The metrics retrieval API is https://api.accedian.io/session.html#tag/MetricsServiceV3/operation/GetDerivedMetricsGroupByV3
 ---

 ## Prerequisites